harshkad/harshkad/README.md

-contact me through my [email](mailto:hello.harshkd@gmail.com) I always reply, b-bye 😗
+after accomplishing a goal just look around to see whether you lost something or someone, by the way contact me through my [email](mailto:hello.harshkd@gmail.com) I always reply, b-bye 😗

 - **update** ~ I have just deleted pcmies repo and one who wants pdf version email me...
-- **asking opinions** ~ will it be good to join the online degree of B.Sc in Programming from IIT Madras as secondary degree